stamourv/beer/mainstays/trippel-mappel.md

 * Mar 11th, airlock was bubbling a lot.
 Then overnight, overflowed.
 On 12th, lots of greenish paste (thick, solid) to clean up.
 Probably just yeast...
   But that's one that we may want to do in smaller volumes.
+* FG 1.013 (after priming sugar, though)
+* ABV 6.43%
+* Apr 30th, 2 weeks after bottling, 2 bottles burst overnight.
+Shattered.
+  Put in big plastic bins, to contain further explosions.
+  Then 3 days later, another bottle burst.
+  At some point, 2 more bottles burst.
+In the other bin.
+  Deemed the batch was not worth saving.
+Taped the bins shut, then threw the whole bins away.
+RIP
+* Never got to actually try it.